Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

 We now consider our broad simplification function \mintinline{python}{evaluate()}.
-This function is built to accomplish several goals with respect to an inputted expression: \begin{enumerate} \item apply \mintinline{python}{spinor_combine()} in order to maximally combine indexbrackets and order chains of multiplied indexbrackets in lexicographic order (i.e., canonicalize the spinor-index structure) to the greatest extent permissable by symmetries, \item multiply all gamma matrices using Cadabra's Lorentz-tensor simplification sequence, \item simplify all traces implicit in products of tensor-spinors, all derivatives, and all Kronecker-delta contractions, \item draw all constants and pure Lorentz tensors (e.g., Kronecker deltas and Levi-Civita tensors) out of derivatives, Fourier transforms, and indexbrackets, \item use \mintinline{python}{index_bracket_hex()} (see Appendix \ref{ibh}) in order to apply Cadabra's Lorentz-index canonicalization\footnote{As noted in the introduction, when we say Cadabra's ``Lorentz-index canonicalization," we are referring to the ordinary lexicographic sorting of indices without use of, e.g., spinor metric properties, which for our purposes is virtually only useful for canonicalizing pure Lorentz tensors.} within indexbrackets, and \item flatten the expression into the sum of products of single-term factors. \end{enumerate} By the end, the expression is in a simplified, and more importantly, standard form to which we can consistently reduce in order to juxtapose expressions.
-The example below demonstrates a few of the aforementioned simplification features, applying \mintinline{python}{evaluate()} to draw coefficients and constants out of indexbrackets, contract a spinor metric and a Kronecker delta, combine indexbrackets per the NW-SE convention, multiply gamma matrices, and simplify and canonicalize the result.
-The validity of the answer is easily verified.
+This function is built to accomplish several goals with respect to an inputted expression: \begin{enumerate} \item apply \mintinline{python}{spinor_combine()} in order to maximally combine indexbrackets and order chains of multiplied indexbrackets in lexicographic order (i.e., canonicalize the spinor-index structure) to the greatest extent permissable by symmetries, \item multiply all gamma matrices using Cadabra's Lorentz-tensor simplification sequence, \item simplify all traces implicit in products of tensor-spinors, all derivatives, and all Kronecker-delta contractions, \item draw all constants and pure Lorentz tensors (e.g., Kronecker deltas and Levi-Civita tensors) out of derivatives, Fourier transforms, and indexbrackets, and \item flatten the expression into the sum of products of single-term factors. \end{enumerate} Below is an example of its application.